 When I was a boy and Vietnam was still very poor, we did have a lot of good food to eat.
 But fish sauce was always available.
 Preparing for Tet- Vietnamese Lunar New Year my mother usually saved money to buy the top grade fish sauce.
 That number 1 fish sauce was the first drops coming out of the fish jars which is believed to contain the best essence of the jar.
 This fish sauce was only for the most important events of the family like the New Year meals and festivals during the year.
 For daily use she bought the second or third grade which was cheap enough.
 And for the little boy me there was such a happiness when coming back home from school with an empty stomach I could find some left over rice to eat with fish sauce.
 The delicacy my father made was garlic, fresh chili in whole soaked in fish sauce and vinegar.
 He could eat that every meal.
 What a time to remember.
 Such poor but full of laughs and happiness.

 Vietnamese fish sauce is our pride of Vietnamese cooking culture.
-Come to Vietnam and let us impress you with the special food that you can find nowhere in the world.
+Come to Vietnam and let us impress you with the special food during our food tour that you can find nowhere in the world.

 By Pham Tuyen